cloudflare/cloudflare-docs/content/learning-paths/workers/concepts/developer-platform.md

 ## AI

 [Workers AI](/workers-ai/) allow you to build and deploy AI applications that run machine learning models powered by serverless GPUs.
-Deploying your first large language model takes less than 3 minutes with Cloudflare, refer to the [Get started guide](/workers-ai/get-started/workers-wrangler/) to test it yourself.

 ## Summary